Sampling recovery in Bochner spaces and applications to parametric PDEs: Applications to parametric elliptic PDEs

 \subsection{Introductory remarks}

-For parametric PDEs, since the number of parametric variables may be very large or even infinite, they are treated as high-dimensional or infinite-dimensional approximation problems.
-As a model we consider parametric divergence-form elliptic PDEs with random inputs.
+Parametric PDEs have a very large or even infinite number of parametric variables, therefore, such problems are naturally treated as high-dimensional or infinite-dimensional approximation problems.
+As a model problem we consider parametric divergence-form elliptic PDEs with random inputs.

 Let $D \subset \RRR^d$ be a bounded Lipschitz domain.
 Consider the diffusion elliptic equation